ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 ```

 #### Unregister
-The gauge can unregistered with the global metrics registry if it is already registered.
-If a metrics is unregistered,
+The gauge can be unregistered with the global metrics registry if it is already registered.
-then further it'll not be included in metrics reporting.
+If a metrics is unregistered, then further it'll not be included in metrics reporting.

 ```ballerina
 map<string> gaugeTags = { "method": "GET" };